Kesivan Naidoo: 1979 – 1995

-Born in East London, Kesivan was the first child in a family of 2 children.
+Born in East London, Kesivan was the first child in a family of two children.
 His parents, Dev and Vinodrie Naidoo, worked as a building constructor and Assistant Accountant/Human Resources Administrator respectively and sent Kesivan to St. Ann's Primary School at the age of 5.
 He later graduated from Hudson Park High School in 1996.
-His mum played the piano until her matric year.
+His mother played the piano until her matric year.

 Kesivan first got into drumming in 1990, at the age of 11.
 While waiting to be let into his aunt's house, he heard his aunt's boyfriend (Reese Timothy) playing drums over the music.
 What he heard excited him, and this convinced him to become a drummer.
 Three years later, in 1993, Kesivan played his onstage debut at the Hogsback Arts Festival in the Eastern Cape.
 From age 16 and while still in High School he joined Eldon Swing and Jazz Band in East London, playing mainly Swing.

 In 1994 Kesivan was approached by Alan Webster, who invited him to join his Quintet.

 Shortly after he began to play for Hudson Park Jazz Band, as well as the Hudson Concert Band which later did a tour of Germany, France and England.
 When he was 15 Kesivan took some lessons with world-class drumming and jazz musician Lulu Gontsana at the Grahamstown Arts Festival.
 These lessons would continue for two years.

 In 1995, 1999 and 2000 Kesivan was chosen for the National Youth Big Band, with whom he later toured New York.

 1996 – present

 In 1996 Kesivan joined the Hotep Galeta Trio.
 Galeta, who had a big influence on Kesivan's musical style, convinced him to study at the University of Cape Town in 1997.
 Four years later he graduated with a Bachelor of Music, and with a First Class Honors in 2002.

 At the beginning of the millennium Kesivan became the youngest person to win the Southern African Music Rights Organisation SAMRO Overseas Scholarship Competition.
 Given this opportunity to study abroad, he chose to study under Sitar guru, Professor Sanjay Bandophadyah in India.
 He later completed his master's degree in tabla and percussion.

 Since 2006, Kesivan collaborates with Swiss Drummer Lucas Niggli, and is a member of BEAT BAG BOHEMIA, a drum quartet with Rolando Lamussene, Peter Conradin Zumthor and Lucas Niggli.
 They performed over 30 concerts, in Switzerland, Germany, Poland, Mocambique and South Africa, played at Festivals such as Kraków, Cape Town and Zürich.
-The CD was released on INTAKT records.
+Their debut album was released on INTAKT records.